SamGG/AutoSpectral/README.md

 AutoSpectral is pretty complex and newly released, so there will be bugs.
 Sorry.
 Thanks to all of you providing feedback.

+Since one of my recent updates broke things, I’ll be moving to using tagged releases that should be easier to install if the latest version has flaws.
+I’ll also try to set up a separate development branch.
+Things probably should have been that way from the start, but this is all new to me.

 Please check the [help pages and articles](https://drcytometer.github.io/AutoSpectral/) before submitting bug reports.
 There’s a lot of info there.